-For over 23 years, PreSchool Partners has been providing a quality early education that would be out of reach for most families living in the inner city of Birmingham.
+For over 24 years, PreSchool Partners has been providing a quality early education that would be out of reach for most underserved families of Birmingham.
 The program was founded on the belief that every child deserves a quality preschool education, whether his/her family can afford to pay for it or not.
-For the 2017-18 school year, we have expanded to serve 180 people, 90 children and 90 parents.
-We target the Woodlawn and north Birmingham neighborhoods, areas that are considered at risk and under-served.
+For the 2018-19 school year, we have expanded to serve 201 people: 102 children, and 102 parents.
+We target the Woodlawn and North Birmingham neighborhoods, areas that are considered at risk and under-served.
 However, we have seen an increase in 4K classrooms in these target areas, so we are starting to serve more families in other areas of Birmingham, with a large concentration in Centerpoint.
-We provide a highly structured learning environment for our two, three, and four year old students every Monday through Friday during the school year, ensuring that they will start kindergarten ahead of the game, rather than behind.
+We provide a highly structured learning environment for our two, three, and four-year-old students every Monday through Friday during the school year, ensuring that they will start kindergarten ahead of the game, rather than behind.

 PreSchool Partners, a 501c3 organization, was founded at St. Luke’s Episcopal Church in 1995 as a response to the need for parental participation and preparation of school-age children from families living in at-risk neighborhoods in Birmingham.